 In an earlier blog, we established the importance of customer retention in the current insurance market.
 With margins being squeezed as a result of premium deflation, retaining customers is more important than ever.
 Brands have several opportunities to maximise customer retention starting from the moment of initial acquisition and continuing through every customer touch point and communication.
 But the question is, how many brands are seizing this opportunity?

 Our findings show that there is a significant variation between the ‘best’ and ‘worst’ performers in terms of retention.
-Figure 1 shows the spread of retention performance across the motor insurance markets.
+Figure 1 shows insurance retention performance across the motor markets.

 Figure 1 — Retention % by brand

 Those brands that have a high level of tenure across their customer base will be incurring significantly less churn and cost than those with low customer tenure.

 Customer retention is also often linked to customer tenure, however it could be argued that tenure is an outcome of retention.
 Those brands that have a high level of tenure across their customer base will be incurring significantly less churn and cost than those with low customer tenure (as the departing customers have to be replaced with new, more expensive acquisition customers).
 As can be seen in Figure 2, there is, again, significant variation in the tenure of customers across the industry.